Man's Best Friend

 Some of your most frequent questions are answered below, but as always, be sure to give us a call if there’s anything you can’t find the answer to.

 To schedule your dog or new puppy appointment, click here or call us at 970.453.0821.

 General Dog Health

-Your dog should see the veterinarian for a full check-up, shots and a heartworm blood test every year, and immediately if he is sick or injured.
+Your dog should see the veterinarian for a full check-up, vaccines and a heartworm blood test every year, and immediately if she/he is sick or injured.

 While many of us may object to our pet’s bad breath, we should pay attention to what it may be telling us.
 Bad breath is most commonly an indication that your dog is in need of a dental check up.
 Dental plaque caused by bacteria results in a foul smell that requires professional treatment.
 After a professional cleaning, the teeth and gums may be maintained in a healthy state by brushing the teeth regularly, feeding a specially formulated dental diet and treats, and avoiding table scraps.
 Your veterinarian can give you more tips on minimizing dental disease and bad breath.

-You can clean your canine’s teeth with a dog toothpaste or a baking-soda-and-water paste once daily.
-Stop by and see us for a free toothbrush or use a child’s soft toothbrush, a gauze pad or a piece of nylon pantyhose stretched over your finger.
+You can clean your canine’s teeth with a dog toothpaste once daily.
+Stop by and see us for a free toothbrush, use a child’s soft toothbrush or your finger.